Gravitational waves from holographic QCD phase transition with gluon condensate: Holographic QCD phase transition with gluon condensate

 where $\alpha_s$ is gauge coupling.

 In order to fix $\alpha_s$, one could take the values of $T_c$ and gluon condensate $\langle \frac{\alpha_s}{\pi}G^2_{\mu\nu} \rangle$ in pure $SU(3)$ gluodynamics from lattice simulations.
 The relevant lattice results for $SU(3)$ Yang-Mills theory are $T_c=264\ MeV$ \cite{Boyd:1996bx} and $\langle \frac{\alpha_s}{\pi}G^2_{\mu\nu} \rangle = 0.1\ GeV^4$ \cite{Campostrini:1989uj}.
 Then one can get $\alpha_s=0.73$.
 Next, we want to discuss $T_c$ in the real world with physical quarks.
 The phenomenological estimation of the gluon condensate from QCD sum rules is $\langle \frac{\alpha_s}{\pi}G^2_{\mu\nu} \rangle = 0.012\ GeV^4$ \cite{Shifman:1978bx}.
 Using this estimation, one can get $T_c=155.38\ MeV$.
 It should be mentioned that the authors do not predict the values of $c$ in \cite{Kim:2007qk} while we get $T_c=155.38\ MeV$ by using the phenomenological estimation of the gluon condensate from QCD sum rules.
 From the experimental point of view, the chemical freeze-out temperature $T_{cf}$ is considered to be close to the deconfinement temperature $T_{c}$.
 The deconfinement temperature of lattice simulations is $154\pm 9 \ MeV$ \cite{Bazavov:2011nk,Bazavov:2014pvz}. $T_{cf}$ extracted from the results of relativistic nuclear collisions is $156.5\pm 1.5 \ MeV$ \cite{Andronic:2017pug}.
 Our result is consistent with the lattice simulations results and experimental results.
+The five-dimensional gravitational constant $\kappa$ and five-dimensional coupling constant $g$ relate to the number of color $N_c$ and flavor $N_f$ as $L^3 / \kappa^2 = N^2_c/4\pi^2$ and $L / g^2 = N_c N_f /4\pi^2$.
+We find only $\kappa$ exists in this gravitational action.
+The action of Eq.(1) is dual to pure gluodynamics which means the $N_f$ is zero.
+The gauge coupling $\alpha_s$ in Eq.(15) is related to the QCD $\beta$-function.
+If determining $\alpha_s$ from $\beta$-function, the value of $\alpha_s$ is parameters (momentum, $\Lambda_{QCD}$) dependent.
+In order to get the value of $\alpha_s$ more precisely, we determine $\alpha_s$ from the results of lattice data on $T_c$ and lattice simulations on gluon condensate directly.
+We want to discuss $T_c$ in the real world with physical quarks and input the phenomenological estimation of the gluon condensate from QCD sum rules.
+From the point view of bottom-up holographic approach, $N_f$ can be considered as three in this case and the obtained $T_c$ is consistent with lattice and experimental results.